claudiusask/xdebug_wordpress_docker/README.md

 3. Open the debugger tab on the sidebar and run `Listen for XDebug`

 4. Set anywhere in your PHP files a breakpoint

+##
+#BEST setup for mey projects

+> Run and keep docker volumes in WSL2 machine (Ubuntu).
+Do not save on windows for better performance.

+> Run and Open the project in VSCode inside Windows 10 host machine not WSL2.

+> Use https://github.com/silverfoxy/wsl2_host_ip for WSL2 auto IP Address update.